-Actinic (solar) keratoses (aka AK’s, pre-cancers); small, dry to scaly, white or red or brown spots are the earliest stage in the development of skin cancer.
-And are readily treatable via a variety of methods, including destruction by freezing with liquid nitrogen, called cryosurgery and photodynamic therapy (PDT) with Levulan.
+Actinic (solar) keratoses (aka AK’s, pre-cancers) are small, dry/scaly, white, red or brown spots that are the earliest stage in the development of skin cancer.
+They are readily treatable via a variety of methods, including destruction by freezing with liquid nitrogen (cryosurgery) and photodynamic therapy (PDT) with Levulan.

 The three most common skin cancers types are:

 Treatment requires complete eradication or removal.
 Options include: